jimmieego/reading-notes/JavaScript/ES6.md

 NOTE: When a value of `undefined` is passed for a parameter with default argument, as expected the value passed is **invalid** and the **default parameter value is assigned**.
 But if `null` is passed, it is considered **valid** and the **default parameter is not used** and `null` is assigned to that parameter.

 ### Rest Parameters
-A rest parameter is simply a named parameter which is preceded by three dots(…).
-This named parameter becomes an **array** which contains rest of the parameters(i.e apart from the named parameters) passed during function call.
+A rest parameter is simply a named parameter which is preceded by three dots(`…`).
+This named parameter becomes an **array** which contains rest of the parameters(i.e., apart from the named parameters) passed during function call.

-There can only be one rest parameter, and it has to be the last parameter.
+There can only be *one* rest parameter, and it has to be the *last* parameter.

-Example:
+Examples:

 ```javascript
 function pickProperties(object, ...properties) {